ngscheurich/system/config/nvim/README.md

 - [Git]
 - [Go]

-LMT is cloned from GitHub into a temporary directory and built from source. nfnl is cloned from GitHub into a directory compatible with the Vim packages feature (`:h packages`).
+LMT is cloned into a temporary directory and built from source. nfnl is cloned into a directory compatible with the Vim packages feature (`:h packages`).

-nfnl expects a configuration file named `.nfnl.fnl` in this directory:
+nfnl expects a Fennel configuration file named `.nfnl.fnl` in this directory, so I’ll create it with the minimum required code:

 ```sh .nfnl.fnl +=
 {}
 ```

 `make init` also performs the first tangle and compile steps, as described [above](#process).
-At this point you should see compiled Lua files!

-## Prelude

-With that, I’m ready to begin configuring Neovim.
+## Preludeicons that, I’m ready to begin configuring Neovim.
 First things first: I’ll set up some generally useful variables.

 ```fennel init.fnl +=
 ;; The Neovim configuration directory